madsgroholdt/AC215_gAIn/test_runner/README.md

 ### Running tests locally

 To run the integration tests - first navigate to the vector_db folder and run **sh docker-shell.sh**.
 Then in a separate terminal, navigate to the api_service folder and run **sh docker-shell.sh**.
 Then with those two containers running, run **pipenv run pytest tests/integration_tests/test_rag_chat.py**.
 This will run the file with tests for the rag llm functionality.
+The final implementation of the testing suite will be implemented using a docker-compose.yml file, but the existing version of this is unfortunately not functioning in the desired way.

 To run the system tests, simply run **pipenv run pytest tests/test_semantic_splitter.py** in the root directory of the project.